piotrnar/gocoin/README.md

 # Binaries

-Windows or Linux (amd64) binaries of Gocoin release 1.0.0 available for download
+Windows or Linux (amd64) binaries of can be downloaded from

  * https://sourceforge.net/projects/gocoin/files/?source=directory

+Please note that the binaries are usually not up to date.
+I strongly encourage everyone to build the binaries himself.

 # About Gocoin